Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Introduction

-Actually, in contrast to primarily language tokens as the target in NLP, various reconstruction targets have emerged in previous works in computer vision, including visual tokens~\cite{bao2022beit, Dong2021perceptual, li2022mc, peng2022beit, zhou2021ibot}, high-level features~\cite{chen2022sdae} , vanilla pixels~\cite{he2022masked} and original image features~\cite{wei2022masked}, due to the different information density between vision and language.
-We can broadly categorize these targets into two types of models: token-based MIM with tokens or high-level features as the pre-training objective, which typically requires an additional training stage of a parametric tokenizer model for image abstraction from continuous to discrete; and pixel-based MIM, which encourages the model to reconstruct raw pixels or original features such as HOG without tokenizer.
+In contrast to primarily language tokens as targets in NLP, various reconstruction targets have emerged in computer vision, including visual tokens\cite{li2022mc,Dong2021perceptual}, high-level features\cite{chen2022sdae}, vanilla pixels\cite{he2022masked} and original image features\cite{wei2022masked}, due to different information density between vision and language.
+We can broadly categorize these targets into two types of models: token-based MIM with tokens or high-level features as the pre-training objective, which typically requires an additional training stage of a parametric tokenizer model for image abstraction from continuous to discrete; and pixel-based MIM, which encourages the model to reconstruct raw pixels or original features such as HOG without tokenizers.

 However, both of these two methods have their drawbacks.
-Firstly, they both introduce a redundant module to convert latent representations into raw pixels.
-Pixel-based MIM such as MAE needs a redundant decoder while discarding it in fine-tuning.
-Token-based MIM such as BEiT~\cite{bao2022beit,peng2022beit} needs a tokenizer model to convert image pixels to discrete tokens, and is only utilized in pre-training stage.
-Moreover, the visual tokens from parametric tokenizers are incapable of representing the corresponding image patches, since the tokenizer generate visual tokens based on the abstraction of the entire image instead of a single patch, resulting in a more global perspective, rather than a local one.
-Thus, even if a certain patch remains unchanged, the token may be changed if pixels from other patches are modified.
-The actual image situation contradicts this, as there is a significant correlation between adjacent patches.
-Mask-then-predict relies on this correlation between tokens for masking inference.
-This also accounts for achieving a high token prediction accuracy in pre-training stage is typically challenging in token-based MIM models.
+First, they both introduce redundant parametric modules to convert latent representations into raw pixels or visual tokens, while discarding them when fine-tuning.
+These modules need an additional training stage or extension of pre-training consumption.
+More importantly, they may introduce additional datasets or strong supervision.
+Moreover, each visual token from parametric tokenizers cannot represent the corresponding image patch, while the actual image and mask-then-predict framework contradict this, which relies on this correlation between tokens for masking inference.
+This also accounts for achieving high token prediction accuracy in pre-training is typically challenging in token-based MIM.
+We will provide a comprehensive proof in the Experiments Section and Table~\ref{table: cmp_tokenizer}.